 Getting certified as a CIA lets management know that you have the skill to not only identify the risks, but also to investigate those risks’ sources, rank their severity, and provide assurance that adequate controls are in place.

-One survey conducted to measure the impact of the pandemic showed that most industries expect their risk assessment frequency to increase and are prepared to update their internal audit plan.
-Knowledge of the fundamentals of internal audit and experience in the field will be key to achieving both successfully.
+One survey conducted to measure the impact of the pandemic showed that most industries expect their risk assessment frequency Opens in new window to increase and are prepared to update their internal audit plan.
+Knowledge of the fundamentals of internal audit and experience in the field are key to achieving both successfully.

 The pandemic further exacerbated what was already a problem for senior management and boards – finding qualified and trusted risk management expertise.
 This is an opportunity for internal auditors to step up, establish themselves as trusted advisors, and certify that they are risk management experts

-Knowing the dangers these new policies and devices can present to the safety of the organization is critical.
-While the IT department should be equipped for handling these threats, CIAs are able to assist in mitigating risk by finding problems before they occur.
+Knowing the dangers these policies and devices can present to the safety of the organization is critical.
+While the IT department should be equipped to handle these threats, CIAs can assist in mitigating risk by finding problems before they occur.

 CIA Part 3 is dedicated to understanding other aspects of the financial health of an organization.
 Topics include understanding how staffing processes and financial accounting are typically handled.

-A majority of organizations worldwide have reviewed their business continuity plans and conducted detailed assessments of short-term impacts of the global pandemic.
-While most organizations are focused on cutting costs to protect their bottom line, CIAs know to look past just the numbers and see the long-term effects of such decisions.
+When organizations review their business continuity plans and conduct internal assessments, many of them are focused on cutting costs to protect their bottom line.
+However, CIAs know to look past just the numbers and see the long-term effects of such decisions.

 For example, one of the most drastic cost-saving techniques is a mass layoff or furlough.
 CIAs are able to understand the inherent risks that can come with staffing changes during economic turmoil beyond just the immediate benefit of saving costs.
 How will this affect productivity?
 How much will it cost to rehire talent if its needed?
 How long will it take to train these new hires if demand picks back up quickly?